APICDG/APIGEE-Training/README.md

 **Who Should Attend SE Bootcamp?**
 ```
-Solutions architects that are positioning solutions with your clients - however, business team members
+Solutions architects that are positioning solutions with your clients - however, business
-(client partners, relationship mangers, program managers, etc.) will also find the sessions
+team members (client partners, relationship mangers, program managers, etc.) will also find
-leading up to the hands-on labs useful, as they cover many business topics such as market trends,
+the sessions leading up to the hands-on labs useful, as they cover many business topics such
-solution overview, value proposition, use-cases, and competitive positioning.
+as market trends,solution overview, value proposition, use-cases, and competitive positioning.
 ```

 **Profile for ideal Solutions architect**
 ```
-* Hands-on familiarity with middleware, web services technologies, and security standards (oAuth, SAML)
+* Hands-on familiarity with middleware,web services technologies and security standards(oAuth,SAML)
-* Good hands-on development experience with Java and good background on other languages like JavaScript
+* Good hands-on development experience with Java and good background on other languages like
-  ,Python, PHP and other API related technologies.
+  JavaScript,Python, PHP and other API related technologies.
-* Exposure to cloud technologies such as Apache Cassandra and AWS and mobile app development including
+* Exposure to cloud technologies such as Apache Cassandra and AWS and mobile app development
-  Android and iOS SDKs
+  including Android and iOS SDKs
 * Experience building and delivering proofs of concept (PoCs) independently and effectively.
-* The ability to lead architecture discussions around deployment topologies, scaling , performance
+* The ability to lead architecture discussions around deployment topologies, scaling,performance
   & sizing

 ```